takinabradley/CHowtoProgram9e/playground/reference.md

 ## Int
 - minimum of 16 bits (2 bytes).

+- Short int is at least 16bits (2 bytes), int is at least 16bits, long int is at least 32bit (4 bytes), long long int is at least 64bit (8 bytes).

 - Can hold values from at least -32,786 to 32,786 (65536 possible values in 16
 bits)

-- This computer has 32 bit integers (4 bytes) that hold values between -2147483648 and 2147483647 (4294967296 possible values in 32 bits)
+- This computer has 32 bit ints (4 bytes) that hold values between -2147483648 and 2147483647 (4294967296 possible values in 32 bits)